AnalystYuchels/airbnb-clone-project/README.md

-# airbnb-clone-project
-AirBnB Clone Project

-# <ins>Project Overview:</ins>
+#Project Overview:

-This project is a full-stack clone of the popular accommodation booking platform AirBnB.
+This project is a full-stack clone of the popular accommodation booking platform Airbnb.
 The goal is to build a functional web application that allows users to browse property listings, view detailed property information, and complete bookings.
 The project will cover frontend development, backend APIs, database design, and deployment.

-### <ins>Project Goals:</ins>
+#Project Goals:

 - Learn to implement responsive UI/UX designs
 - Understand how to structure a complex web application